Sailing Dolphin & Seal Experience

 The leatherback sea turtle is the largest of all living turtles and is characterized by the absence of body shell.
 Instead its carapace is covered by skin and flesh.
 Leatherback sea turtles are known for the long distances they cover to get to their breeding grounds and trips of 1,000 or more kilometers are not uncommon.

 We hoist the sails of our four sailing catamarans whenever possible, switch off the engines and let our guests experience true sailing.
-Guests can even help in putting up the sails and rigging the ropes.
+Guests can even help in setting the sails and rigging the lines.

 We return to the Waterfront at around 12h30.